Interference-Aware Opportunistic Random Access in Dense IoT Networks: Numerical Evaluation

-Fig. \ref{fig_Rsum_N100_K_sim} illustrates the aggregate PHY throughput of the IA-ORA protocol versus $\textsf{snr}$ in dB scale for $K = \{2, 3, 4\}$ and $N = 100$.
-It is seen that when $K$ becomes large, the IA-ORA protocol achieves superior aggregate PHY throughput in the low SNR regime, but gets saturated earlier due to a \emph{more stringent user scaling condition} (note that $N$ needs to increase exponentially with $K$ for given $\textsf{snr}$ in Theorem 1).
-The curve for $K=2$ achieves inferior performance to the other curves for $K = \{3,4\}$ in the low SNR regime, but tends to increase steadily with $\textsf{snr}$ and then get saturated at a relatively high $\textsf{snr}$ point.
-Thus, it is worthwhile to investigate a crossover where two curves meet when the aggregate PHY throughput of the IA-ORA and ORA protocols versus $\textsf{snr}$ is plotted.
-The crossover $\textsf{snr}$ and the resulting aggregate PHY throughput $R_\text{sum}$ (i.e., ($R_\text{sum}$, $\textsf{snr}$)) are summarized in Table \ref{table_crossover} according to various $K$ and $N$.
+In Fig. \ref{fig_Rsum_N100_K_sim}, the aggregate throughput of our IA-ORA protocol versus $\textsf{snr}$ in dB scale is illustrated for $K = \{2, 3, 4\}$ and $N = 100$.
+It is seen that the case of a larger $K$ leads to better performance on the aggregate throughput in the low SNR regime, but results in earlier throughput satuation with increasing $\textsf{snr}$ due to a \emph{more strict user scaling law} in Theorem 1, indicating that $N$ needs to increase exponentially with $K$ for given $\textsf{snr}$.
+In other words, the curve for $K=2$ achieves inferior performance to the other curves for $K = \{3,4\}$ in the low SNR regime, whereas it tends to increase steadily with $\textsf{snr}$ and then becomes saturated at a relatively high $\textsf{snr}$ point.
+Thus, for the plot showing the aggregate throughput of the IA-ORA and ORA protocols versus $\textsf{snr}$, it is also of importance to investigate a crossover at which two curves meet.
+The crossover $\textsf{snr}$ and the resulting aggregate throughput $R_\text{sum}$ (i.e., ($R_\text{sum}$, $\textsf{snr}$)) are summarized in Table \ref{table_crossover} according to various settings of $K$ and $N$.
+From the table, it is observed that i) the crossover SNR point tends to decrease (i.e., the IA-ORA protocol becomes dominant in the relatively low SNR regime) with increasing $K$ for given $N$ since the IA-ORA protocol experiences more inter-cell interference that has not been sufficiently suppressed due to the limited $N$ and ii) the crossover SNR point tends to rise steadily with increasing $N$ for given $K$ since the inter-cell interference can be mitigated by virtue of the multiuser diversity gain, which implies that the performance of the IA-ORA protocol is superior to that of the ORA protocol even in the high SNR regime.
+Based on these findings, we are capable of designing a mode-switching strategy between the IA-ORA and ORA protocols depending on the values of $K$ and $N$, which results in consistently guaranteeing the best performance.\footnote{Note that approximate values of $K$ and $N$ can be estimated based on the average number of users (e.g., residents or visitors) measured over time in a given network environment.}